 Step 8—Meet Immunization Requirements

 All students must meet specific immunization requirements.
-If you graduated from a California public high school, you may have already satisfied these requirements.
-To meet these requirements, you should submit medical documentation or laboratory evidence as proof of immunity to Student Health Services through the secure web portal, HealtheConnect.sdsu.edu.
+If you have graduated from a California public high school, you may have already satisfied these requirements.
+To meet these requirements, you should submit medical documentation or laboratory evidence as proof of immunity to Student Health Services.
+This may be done in person at New Student Orientation or by uploading documents and entering dates to the secure web portal, HealtheConnect.sdsu.edu.
+New students will have access to HealtheConnect.sdsu.edu beginning June 1, 2018.

 If you do not provide proof of required immunizations during your first semester at SDSU, you will not be allowed to register for classes the next semester.
 Students may also receive vaccinations or testing for immunity for a fee at Student Health Services, which provides a full range of medical services for students.
 You may also discuss immunizations with your family physician or county health department.
 Please visit the Student Health Services website for the latest information regarding immunization requirements.